TremaMiguel/Forecasting/README.md

 This repository is intended to be a recopilaton of different techniques and models that you can perform while forecasting an univariate time series using both Python libraries and R packages together, the section D `Theory` is intented to be a compilation of the theory behind forecasting.
 From **autoregressive models** (`Simple Exponential Smoothing`, `Holt`, `Holt-Winters` or `Arima`), **ensemble trees** (`Ada Boost`, `Gradient Boosting`, `Random Forest`, `XGBoost`) and **neural networks** (LSTM, CNN).
 Additionaly, you can perform **outlier detection**, **interpolation** and **structural change tests** based on R packages like `tsoutliers` and `strucchange`.
 There is the option to implement the **tasks in parallel**, check section F `Parallel Computation`.
 Finally, for **setting up a virtual environment with R and Python** checkout the setting up instrucions under the `setup` folder.

+> NOTE.
+To visualize the TeX code, activate the [MathJax](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima) plugin for Github.

 ***

 ## A. Exponential Smoothing Models